 Some analyses are not performed every year.
 The most recent analysis performed will be the one reported in that instance.
-EPA considers 50 pCi/L to be a level of concern for beta particles
+The percentage of Total Organic Carbon (TOC) removal was measured each month, and the system met all TOC removal requirements set by EPA EPA considers 50 pCi/L to be a level of concern for beta particles.